 Exchange Server 2007: Generate CSRs (Certificate Signing Requests)

-To complete your online request form for an SSL, you need a Certificate Signing Request (CSR).
+Requesting an SSL certificate for your Microsoft Exchange 2007 server requires a Certificate Signing Request (CSR).
 Follow these instructions to generate a CSR for your website.
 After you generate your CSR, copy and paste it into the CSR field on the SSL certificate request page.

 - Click Start, All Programs, and then Microsoft Exchange Server 2007.